 “The past decade has seen its share of crises, so it’s hard to foresee any new external forces that will significantly redirect architecture’s current trajectory of innovation over the next ten years.
 The most disruptive innovations in architecture will continue to focus on how it is made, rather than the constructed artifacts it provides.
 Integrated, collaborative approaches to conceiving, delivering, and assessing built works will continue to evolve and accelerate.
 In terms of built work, the most remarkable innovations will likely be discreet and largely imperceptible.
 I think some of the largest advancements in architecture will be enabled by some of the most inconspicuous materials and devices, such as nanostructured coatings, multi-function composites, energy harvesters, and nano sensors.”

 08.28.2013 | nBots nanorobotics research published in European conference proceedings

 One of our early studies that focused the aggregated self-assembly of nanoscale machines into larger devices, recently appeared in the published proceedings of the European Conference on Energy Efficiency and Sustainability in Architecture and Planning (EESAP).
-The nBots project was featured in a paper authored by Axel Ritter, titled Powered by Nature: Zero ind plus energy buildings through the use of smart materials.
+The nBots project was featured in a paper authored by Axel Ritter, titled Powered by Nature: Zero and Plus Energy Buildings through the use of Smart Materials.